peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         System.IO.Stream input);

-Not documented yet.
-In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows:  `encoding.GetDecoderInput(input)` .
+Not documented yet.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `
+          encoding.GetDecoderInput(input)
+        ` .
 If the object's class already has a GetDecoderInput method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>